Singular set of a Levi-flat hypersurface is Levi-flat

 As $\Sigma_q(U,r)$ must be proper subvariety for most $q$ (otherwise $r$ would be identically zero), $S_r$ is a proper complex subvariety of $U$.
 In fact we obtain that $S_r \subset H$ because if $r(z,\bar{q})$ is zero for all $q$, then in particular $r(z,\bar{z}) = 0$.
 Obviously we also have $S \subset S_r$.
 We simply need to show that $S_r$ must not be of dimension $N-1$.

-Let us suppose that it contains a branch $X$ of dimension $N-1$.
-We will assume that $p \in X$.
-Let $f$ be a defining function for $X$ in $U$, such that $f$ generates the ideal $I_U(X)$ of functions holomorphic on $U$ that vanish on $X$.
-We can do this as $U$ is a polydisc.
+Let us suppose that $S_r$ contains a branch $X$ of dimension $N-1$.
+We assume that $p \in X$.
+As $U$ is a polydisc we can choose a a defining function $f$ for $X$ in $U$, such that $f$ generates the ideal $I_U(X)$ of functions holomorphic on $U$ that vanish on $X$.
 As we have that

 we get that $\abs{f(z)}^2$ divides $r(z,\bar{z})$.